wojtekweg/tableau_intern_task/README.md

 - Data cleaning

-    - If possible, matching the words for given pattern (for example no parenthesis).
+    - If possible, matching the words for given pattern (for example removing parenthesis).

     - Handling the date as `datetime` objects.

     - Estimating the dates of bugs with lack of date.

-    - Fitting the `resolution` and `cycle_id` columns to pattern.
+    - Fitting the `resolution` and `cycle_id` columns to the pattern.

     - Representing `severity` as a number in scale selected by the user.